 Here are the areas you will find yourself in need of technical support:

-Be sure to choose a virtual platform that comes with some tech support.
+Be sure to choose an event platform that comes with some tech support.
 Because this support varies greatly, you’ll likely need to add extra layers.
 In addition to a 24/7 live chat, strive to get access to an on-call tech at the platform host.
 Alternatively, add someone to your tech team that is well versed in that specific technology.

 Develop a well thought out support plan that can be quickly is set in motion, in real-time.
 Include where attendees can contact support if having a problem.
 Advanced tech knowledge in this event role will be critical.
 For example, when a livestream breaks or someone has trouble registering, tech support’s got to be ready to solve the problem quickly.